quickpose/FitCount/README.md

 Try the **TestFlight version of the FitCount app**: https://testflight.apple.com/join/4fDEDysS.

+For more explanation of the code in this repository please check our [FitCount Guide](https://docs.quickpose.ai/docs/MobileSDK/Guides/FitCount%20Guide)

 ## How to run the project
 1. Clone the repository.
 2. Register for a free SDK key at our [Development portal](https://dev.quickpose.ai/auth/signup).